-ID BON structions on R Date Bond Executed (Must not be later than bid opening date) Principal (Legal nan ne and busines s address) Type of Organization ("X" one) Individual Joint Venture Partnership Limited Liability Company (LLC) Corporation State of Incorporation Surety(ie s) (Name a and business ac ldress) Per nal Sum of Bo nd Bi id Identification Percent Of Bid Amount Not to Exceed Bid Date Invitation No. PCCD-21-PCW2Upgrade-03 Price Million(s) Thousand(s) Hundred(s) Cents For: Construction KNOW ALL MEN BY THESE PRESENTS, That we, the Principal and Surety(ies) hereto, are firmly bound to Plum Creek Conservation District.
-Lockhart, Texas, hereinafter called the Contracting Local Organization, in the above penal sum for the payment of which we bind ourselves, our heirs, executors, administrators, and successors, jointly and severally: Provided, That where the Sureties are corporations acting as co-sureties, we, the Sureties, bind ourselves in such sum "jointly and severally" as well as "severally" only for the purpose of allowing a joint action or actions against any or all of us, and for all other purposes each Surety binds itself, jointly and severally with the Principal, for the payment of such sum only as is set forth opposite the name of such Surety, but if no limit of liability is indicated, the limit of liability shall be the full amount of the penal sum. submitted the bid identified above.
-NOW, THEREFORE, if the Principal, upon acceptance by the Contracting Local Organization of his/her bid identified above, within the period specified therein for acceptance (30 days), shall execute such further contractual documents, if any, and give such bond(s) as may be required by the terms of the bid as accepted within the time specified (5 workdays after receipt of the forms by him/her), or in the event of failure so to execute such further contractual documents and give such bonds, if the Principal shall pay the Contracting Local Organization for any cost of procuring the work which exceeds the amount of his/her bid, then the above obligation shall be void and of no effect. for accepta the Surety(nce of the bid ies) being her d that the Princip eby waived; prov al may grant to ided that such the Conti waiver of n racting Lo ocal Organiza Il apply only v paired by any extension(s) of the time ation, notice of which extension(s) to with respect to extensions aggregating exceptance of the bid.
-IN WITNE set forth ab OF, the Principal and Surety(ies s) have exe ecuted this s bid bond an nd have affixed their seals on the date
+ID BON tructions on I Date Bond Executed (Must not be later than bid opening date) Principal (Legal name and business address) Type of Organization ("X" one) Individual Joint Venture Partnership Limited Liability Company (LLC) Corporation State of Incorporation Surety(ie s) (Name and business a address) Pe nal Sum of Bo nd Bid Identification Percent Of Bid Amount Not to o Exceed Bid D ate Invitation No. PCCD-22-PCW21Rehab-01 Price Million(s) Thousand(s) Hundred(s) Cents For: Construction ereto, are firmly bound to Plum Creek

+KNOW ALL MEN BY THESE PRESENTS, That we, the Principal and Surety(ies) hereto, are firmly bound to Plum Creek Conservation District.
+Lockhart, Texas, hereinafter called the Contracting Local Organization, in the above penal sum for the payment of which we bind ourselves, our heirs, executors, administrators, and successors, jointly and severally: Provided, That where the Sureties are corporations acting as co-sureties, we, the Sureties, bind ourselves in such sum "jointly and severally" as well as "severally" only for the purpose of allowing a joint action or actions against any or all of us, and for all other purposes each Surety binds itself, jointly and severally with the Principal, for the payment of such sum only as is set forth opposite the name of such Surety, but if no limit of liability is indicated, the limit of liability shall be the full amount of the penal sum.